- February 20, 2023

 Effective Time Management With Time Mapping

-Even though there are many manuals and pieces of advice on effective time management techniques, it is still a large problem for many people.
-This concerns freelancers and remote workers, who work from home, to a big extent.
-There are many challenges and obstacles to such a work but effective time management is one of them.
+Even though there are many available manuals and pieces of advice on effective time management techniques, it is still a large problem for many people.
+This mainly concerns freelancers and remote workers, who work from home.
+There are many challenges and obstacles to such a work and effective time management is one of them.

-Time mapping serves as a great tool for effective time management.
+Mapping time serves as a great tool for effective time management.
 Yet it is often mistaken for time tracking, while it has nothing to do with it.
-However, time tracking can be part of time mapping, if used in a proper way.
+However, time tracking can be a part of time mapping, if used in a proper way.

 Not sure where your time goes at work?
 Use TimeCamp – a completely free time tracker for unlimited users.